The-Collectors/TC/README.md

 3. To see the list of clubs in the database, start MongoDB and connect to the localhost database (default - should be saved).
 You will see *The Collectors* database on the left hand side.

+## Deploying
+Deploying can be vary depend on the host use.
+Please refer to react's deployment guide.

 ## Helpful Links and Tips

 ### Frontend Styling